Who Is Selena Gomez?

 'Good For You,' 'Bad Liar,' 'It Ain't Me,' 'Fetish'

 Gomez returned to the charts with the single "Good for You" in the summer of 2015, and in October of that year released her fifth album, Revival.
 She also contributed vocals to Hotel Transylvania 2, released that fall as well, and joined the cast of Season 9 of The Voice as a mentor for Gwen Stefani's team.
 More success arrived in 2017 with such acclaimed tracks as "Bad Liar" and "It Ain't Me," a collaboration with Norwegian DJ Kygo.
 She also teamed with rapper Gucci Mane for "Fetish" and the mysterious Marshmello for "Wolves."

-'Back to You,' 'Lose You to Love Me,' 'Look at Her Now'
+'Lose You to Love Me,' 'Look at Her Now' from 'Rare'